dtanner/chaperone/example-usage/README.md

 chaperone_1  | 2020-02-17T20:41:04.666956Z      simulated-check-2   OK   simulated pass
 chaperone_1  | 2020-02-17T20:41:04.965854Z      sample-http-check   OK
 ```
+The simulated checks are configured to randomly fail about 1% of the time, so occasionally you should see some FAIL scenarios.

 2. Now let's get grafana working.
 Navigate to the local grafana instance at http://localhost:3000
 Default User: `admin/admin`
 3. Create a new InfluxDB datasource.